LudovicRousseau/pyscard/INSTALL.md

 command in a terminal:

 ```
-python setup.py build_ext bdist
+python3 -m venv temp
+source temp/bin/activate
+pip3 install -r dev-requirements.txt
+python3 -m build
 ```

-This will build a package similar to `pyscard-1.9.<xx>.linux-i686.tar.gz` containing a tree
+This will build a wheel installer with a name similar to `pyscard-2.0.7-cp310-cp310-linux_x86_64.whl` and a source code archive `pyscard-2.0.7.tar.gz` in the `dist/`directory.

 Building a binary distribution for macOS
 ----------------------------------------